 Continuous Improvement for Future Teachers

-The College of Education at Temple University is dedicated to preparing new teachers who, regardless of where they teach -- whether in urban, rural, or suburban schools; district-operated, charter, independent, private, or parochial schools -- are prepared with the most current, evidence-based knowledge and skills to ensure that all children achieve to high academic standards and develop as adults who can meaningfully contribute to society.
+The College of Education and Human Development at Temple University is dedicated to preparing new teachers who, regardless of where they teach – whether in urban, rural, or suburban schools; district-operated, charter, independent, private, or parochial schools – are prepared with the most current, evidence-based knowledge and skills to ensure that all children achieve to high academic standards and develop as adults who can meaningfully contribute to society.